JasonD94/2015-Fall-91.305/A1/README.md

 the idea for the function, since itoa (http://www.cplusplus.com/reference/cstdlib/itoa/) isn't valid ANSI-C. I also added some spacing so that the bits are grouped by 4s and I also removed the leading zeros from the output.

-I used a union to get the mantissa / exponent and sign, as I included a struct with several unsigned integers inside of the union.

 TODO:

 1. Test program against 10 numbers, including the following:
 237.75
 -.0000005126
 -92457321.670245